Parameters by theme

 Parameters Values Description

-return[] ['id', ‘title’, ‘body’, ‘summary’, ‘source’, ‘author’, ‘entities’, ‘keywords’, ‘hashtags’, ‘characters_count', ‘words_count', ‘sentences_count’, ‘paragraphs_count’, ‘categories’, ‘media’, ‘sentiment’, ‘language’, 'published_at’, 'links’] This parameter is used for specifying return fields.
+return[] ['id', ‘title’, ‘body’, ‘summary’, ‘source’, ‘author’, ‘entities’, ‘keywords’, ‘hashtags’, ‘characters_count', ‘words_count', ‘sentences_count’, ‘paragraphs_count’, ‘categories’, ‘media’, ‘sentiment’, ‘language’, 'published_at’, 'links’] Specify and limit the return fields on the response object.

 Common workflows